-“There’s no conceivable way in which it’s possible to immediately deport 11 million people,” said Edward Alden, a senior fellow at the Council on Foreign Relations who has previously advised Trump’s rival, Jeb Bush.
-“About the maximum you could deport is 400,000 a year.
-So you’re talking about a massive increase in budget and manpower to do this over some fairly quick period of time, like three years.”“About the maximum you could deport is 400,000 a year.”
+“There’s no conceivable way in which it’s possible to immediately deport 11 million people,” said Edward Alden, a senior fellow at the Council on Foreign Relations who has previously advised Trump’s rival, Jeb Bush. ”About the maximum you could deport is 400,000 a year.
+So you’re talking about a massive increase in budget and manpower to do this over some fairly quick period of time, like three years.”

 Trump says he will triple the number of immigration and customs enforcement (ICE) employees by eliminating a tax credit that helps temporary resident families—most of which are poor and Latino—financially support their children.
 Republican lawmakers have failed time and again to turn that proposal into law.